Show AWL words on this page.

 In academic writing, you will need to cite (or 'refer to') other people's work or ideas.
 This section considers how to do this by first looking at what references and citations are, then answering the question of why you need to cite.
-This includes a discussion of what plagiarism is, reasons why students commit plagiarism, and finally how to avoid plagiarism.

 The terms reference and citation are important in academic writing and the difference between the two can be confusing (though in fact understanding the difference is less important than being able to use both correctly!).
 The following distinctions are standard in academic writing.